miracl/client-js/README.md

     - If the end user is registering for the first time or resetting their PIN, an email with a verification code will be sent, and the email verification method in the response will be `code`.
-Then, ask the user to enter the code in the application.
+Then, ask the end user to enter the code in the application.

     - If the end user has already registered another device with the same User